aherbez/clicker/README.md

 7:12: finished adding in local persistence via localStorage

 7:41: added code to apply offline ticks when the player reloads the game, and account for any in-progress ticks

+8:34: deployed server to Heroku, changed client to point at deployed version

+9:23: was away for a while for dinner, back at it to add ability to buy managers

+10:26: Finished adding in UI to purchase managers and auto-start progress